MajidMehrnia/Systems-Strategy-and-Lifecycle-Leadership/README.md

 # Engineering Strategy & Lifecycle Leadership

 ## Overview
-This project focuses on the lessons learned from applying project and programme management principles within engineering and technology-driven environments in the **Turbomachinery industry**.
+This project focuses on the lessons learned from applying project and programme management principles within engineering and technology-driven environments in the Turbomachinery industry.
 It covers the complete project lifecycle, from planning and execution to governance, stakeholder alignment, and operational delivery.

 ## PLM & Systems Engineering Architecture

 This project follows an industrial Systems Engineering workflow commonly used in turbomachinery and energy systems.

-Product Lifecycle Management: Idea → Concept → Design → Stage-Gate Validation → Build → Test &Iterate → Operate → Retire
+Product Lifecycle Management:

+**Idea → Concept → Design → Stage-Gate Validation → Build → Test &Iterate → Operate → Retire**

+### Workflow Overview
+Requirements → Product Data → Verification
+(Traceability across full lifecycle)

 ### 1. Requirements Layer
 - IBM DOORS Next for requirements capture, traceability, and change management